Key takeaways:

 Not everyone who’s exposed to these germs will get sick.
 People who do get sick may develop other respiratory illnesses, like colds or sinus infections, instead of pneumonia.

 Pneumonia is one of several illnesses that affect the respiratory system.
 The respiratory system includes your nose, throat, airways, and lungs.
 You may have many questions if you or someone you love is sick with pneumonia.
 And one of those questions may be whether you should worry about pneumonia being contagious.
-Pneumonia itself isn’t contagious.
-But the germs that cause pneumonia can pass from person to person.

-You cannot get pneumonia from someone who has pneumonia.
+You can’t get pneumonia from someone who has pneumonia.
 Pneumonia itself isn’t contagious.
 But many of the viruses, bacteria, and fungi that cause pneumonia are contagious.
 You can pick up these germs from someone who’s sick with pneumonia.

 But you might not develop pneumonia if you get sick with one of these germs.
-Viruses and bacteria that cause pneumonia also cause other respiratory illnesses like:
+Viruses and bacteria that cause pneumonia also cause other respiratory illnesses, like:

 You have a weakened immune system or diabetes.